excid3/rails/guides/source/getting_started.md

 </div>
 ```

-Using ERB, this code will loop through each product in the `@products` `ActiveRecord::Relation` object and renders a div containing the product name.
+Using ERB, this code loops through each product in the `@products` `ActiveRecord::Relation` object and renders a div containing the product name.

 We've used a new ERB tag this time as well. `<% %>` evaluates the Ruby code but does not output the return value.
 That ignores the output of `@products.each` which would output an array that we don't want in our HTML.